 Fia Backström ’s work has been part of numerous institutional, international exhibitions and projects, including the Whitney Biennial in 2008, MoMA 2010 (both New York), The Baltic, 2009 (Newcastle), Tranzit 2008, (Prague), and Moderna Museet, 2010, (Stockholm).
 She has shown her work with numerous non-profit organizations, such as White Columns, Artist Space and the Kitchen, as well as with commercial galleries, such as Greene Naftali and Murray Guy in New York and Wilkinson Gallery in London.
 Among other places, she has performed in the Serpentine Gallery, London, and United Nations Plaza in Berlin, Madrid and Mexico.
 Backström represented Sweden in the Venice Biennale 2011.
 A monograph of her work was produced for this occasion.
 Her writings have been published in magazines such as Artforum, Art on Paper, Pacemaker and North Drive Press.
 She has received grants from Iaspis, Stockholm, Sweden; Cneai in Paris; and the Foundation for Contemporary Arts in New York.

 Backström came to Princeton in the spring semester of 2010.
-Apart form teaching at Princeton, Backström has also taught at the Columbia University MFA Graduate Department since 2008, and School of Visual Arts undergraduate Photography Department since 2003.
-She was hired this summer to teach in the residency programs of Bard’s Graduate Art Department and AIB Lesley University in Boston.
-She has lectured widely on her work and been a visiting artist in schools such as NYU, Yale University, Rhode Island School of Design and MICA.
+Apart form teaching at Princeton, Backström also teaches at the Columbia University MFA Graduate Department since 2008, and co-chairs the Milton Avery Bard MFA photography department.
+She has lectured widely on her work and been a visiting artist in schools such as NYU, Yale University, Rhode Island School of Design, PennU and MICA.
 Backström was born and brought up in Stockholm, Sweden and went to the University of Stockholm and Columbia University for undergraduate studies.
-Upon receiving her graduate degree from Konstfack Royal College of Arts and Crafts in Stockholm, Backström moved to Williamsburg, Brooklyn in 1997, but as it increasingly became a hipster magnet, has since relocated to another part of Brooklyn.
+Upon receiving her graduate degree from Konstfack Royal College of Arts and Crafts in Stockholm, Backström moved to Williamsburg, Brooklyn in 1997, but as it increasingly became a hipster magnet she has since relocated to another part of Brooklyn.